vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/04_The_Problem_and_Conditions_of_Knowledge.md

 +++

 It is an essential feature of the Upanisads that, though they make, as we have seen, little or no advance in logical doctrine, they do tentatively raise and deal in some measure with the question of the source of knowledge of the Brahman or Atman.
-The view of the Brahmaņas, of course, is that knowledge is to be found in the Vedas, and the authority of the Vedic texts is not dis- cussed.
+The view of the Brahmaṇas, of course, is that knowledge is to be found in the Vedas, and the authority of the Vedic texts is not dis- cussed.
 In the Upanisads, however, we find that the question of the means of knowledge is definitely raised: the three Vedas or the four, which are some- times recognized, are not always recognized as the sources of complete know- ledge Cvetaketu, despite much Vedic learning, cannot solve the question of transmigration, Narada admits to Sanatkumāra his incompetence to under- stand the Atman.
 The Taittiriya Upanisad1 expressly reduces the knowledge

 ii.
 3.